-- (1) A Minister may delegate, wholly or partly, functions conferred upon or vested in the Minister by or under this Law or any other enactment or any enactment of the United Kingdom having effect in Jersey, to - (a) one of his or her Assistant Ministers; - (b) an officer. - (2) A Minister shall not delegate - (a) any power to make an enactment; - (b) any power to decide an appeal under an enactment; - (c) any function the delegation of which is prohibited by an enactment. - (3) The delegation of functions by a Minister under this Article shall not prevent the Minister exercising those functions personally. - (4) Where any licence, permit or authorization is granted in purported exercise of functions delegated under paragraph (1), no criminal proceedings shall lie against any person for any act done, or omitted to be done, in good faith and in accordance with the terms of the licence, permit or authorization, by reason that the functions had not been delegated, or that any requirement attached to the delegation of the functions had not been complied with.
+- (1) A Minister may delegate, wholly or partly, functions conferred upon or vested in the Minister by or under this Law or any other enactment or any enactment of the United Kingdom having effect in Jersey, to - (a) one of his or her Assistant Ministers; - (b) an officer. - (1A) A Minister shall not delegate to an Assistant Minister any function the delegation of which is wholly prohibited by an enactment.49 - (1B) Where a Minister delegates to an Assistant Minister a power to make an enactment, paragraphs (4) and (5) of Article 26 shall apply to the making of an enactment by the Assistant Minister, in exercise of the delegated power, as they would apply to the making of the enactment by the Minister.50 - (2) A Minister shall not delegate to an officer - (a) any power to make an enactment;

-(5) In this Article -
+- (b) any power to decide an appeal under an enactment; - (c) any function the delegation of which is prohibited wholly, or to an officer, by an enactment.51 - (3) The delegation of functions by a Minister under this Article shall not prevent the Minister exercising those functions personally. - (4) Where any licence, permit or authorization is granted in purported exercise of functions delegated under paragraph (1), no criminal proceedings shall lie against any person for any act done, or omitted to be done, in good faith and in accordance with the terms of the licence, permit or authorization, by reason that the functions had not been delegated, or that any requirement attached to the delegation of the functions had not been complied with. - (5) In this Article -